-Source: Massachusetts CAFRs FY14-FY18; Moody's Investors Service
+Source: Massachusetts FY14-FY18 CAFRs, Moody's Investors Service

 High fixed costs are partly attributable to the Commonwealth's absorption of certain costs covered by local governments in most other states.
-Regardless of the reason for the elevated cost, steep fixed costs reduce the commonwealth's budgetary flexibility, exposing the state to more difficult budgetary decisions when revenue decline.
+But regardless of the reason for the elevated cost, steep fixed costs reduce the commonwealth's budgetary flexibility, exposing the state to difficult budgetary decisions as it faces steep revenue declines.
 Favorably, the commonwealth is moderately prepared to handle a recession, with its diversified revenue structure, as well as moderate expenditure flexibility and reserves, balancing out the aforementioned high costs.